-The Team Facilitator is the volunteer team member who has received self directed team training and is responsible for facilitating the team process and coordinating with the Key Staff Person (see more on this later) to monitor outcomes of the team.
+The Team Facilitator is the volunteer team member who has received Self Directed Volunteer Team training and is responsible for 1) facilitating the team process and 2) coordinating with the Key Staff Person (see more on this later) to monitor outcomes of the team.

-1. Dictating to the team what to do and when to do it.
+1. Dictate to the team what to do and when to do it.

 As the team’s ‘leader’ it is tempting to believe that you are responsible for dictating to the team it’s future actions and timeline for delivery.
 This couldn’t be further from the truth.
 Fortunately for you this responsibility needs not be shouldered by you alone.
 Instead, the goal is to have the team work together collaboratively and use input from all members in determining the future direction.

-2. Being (or believing yourself to be) the foundation of the team’s success
+2. Be (or believe yourself to be) the foundation of the team’s success.

 The beauty of the team format is that the successes (and challenges) are to be shared by all.
-As a Team Facilitator you do not have to feel personally responsible for the complete success of the team.
-Indeed that is a heavy burden to carry by one person.
-Instead, with your position, your goal is to actively encourage the team to success.
+As a Team Facilitator you are not personally responsible for the complete success of the team.
+Instead, your goal is to actively encourage the team towards success.
 Don’t just be a quarterback, but be the team’s biggest cheerleader as well.

-3. Rigidly believing your way to be the best way
+3. Rigidly believe your way to be the best way.

-It is so so frustrating, when you know that best solution to a problem, but yet you have to gain the agreement of everyone on your team before you can implement it.
-Or even worse, be outvoted and forced to watch the group make a ‘bad’ decision.
-Being a Team Facilitator requires you to believe that there are no ‘bad’ decisions, but instead ‘learning experiences’.
-And sometimes you will be required to bite your tongue and be open to change.
-You’ve surrounded yourself with a team of highly qualified and capable individuals who all have the same goals as you.
-Be open to the possibility that there may be more than one ‘perfect solution’.
+It is so, so frustrating when you know the best solution to a problem, but yet you have to gain the agreement of everyone on your team before you can implement it.
+Or even worse, if you are outvoted and forced to watch the group make a ‘bad’ decision.
+Being a Team Facilitator requires you to believe that there are no ‘bad’ decisions, but instead ‘learning experiences.’
+Sometimes you will be required to bite your tongue and be open to change.
+You are surrounded by a team of highly qualified and capable individuals who all have the same goal as you.
+Be open to the possibility that there may be more than one ‘perfect solution.’

-SDV Teams are special in that although there are leadership roles, there is no specific role responsible for ‘ownership’ of the whole team.
-Members of the team may be have responsibility for their own specific duties and area, but overall ownership of the team and it’s efforts is shared by the team.
-As the official spokesperson for the team don’t be tempted to feel ownership of the team and refer to it or it’s results with words such as “My”.
-Instead ensure that your mindset is such that you are always thinking of every part of the team as “Our”.
+SDV Teams are special in that although there are key facilitator roles, there is no specific role responsible for ‘ownership’ of the whole team.
+Members of the team may have responsibility for their own specific duties and areas, but overall ownership of the team and its efforts is shared by the entire team.
+Ensure that your mindset is such that you are always thinking of every part of the team as “our” vs. “my.”

-So here we have cleverly disguised six characteristics of an effective Team Facilitator The Team Facilitator is an important but rewarding role and we want to to do everything possible to ensure that you are successful.
-We will be investigating more roles within Self Directed Volunteer teams™ in the future.
-If you should have any further questions or want to know more information then please don’t hesitate to Contact Us.
+So, here we have cleverly disguised six characteristics of an effective Team Facilitator.
+The Team Facilitator role is both important and rewarding, and we want to do everything possible to ensure that you are successful.